-The parser behaves differently depending how you set Parse custom code symbols on the Simulation Target > Custom Code pane in the Model Configuration Parameters dialog box.
+The parser behaves differently depending on how you set Parse custom code symbols in the Model Configuration Parameters dialog box, on the Simulation Target pane.

 For C charts, if you select the Parse custom code symbols check box, the parser tries to find unresolved chart symbols in the custom code.
 If the custom code does not define these symbols, they are flagged in the Symbol Wizard.
 The Symbol Wizard suggests scopes for unresolved data and event symbols.
 This option is not available for charts that use MATLAB® as the action language.

 If you do not select the Parse custom code symbols check box, the parser considers unresolved data symbols in the chart to be defined in the custom code.
 If the custom code does not define these symbols, an error does not appear until make time.

 Note: When you parse a chart, Stateflow® has access to all required information for detecting unresolved symbols, such as enumerated data types and exported graphical functions from other charts.
 However, there can be false alarms from data types inherited from Simulink.